PHP: Check if a string contains a substring

 }

-• Returns true if $needle exists within $haystack, otherwise false.
+• Returns true if the substring exists, otherwise false.

-• Important caveat: If $needle is an empty string, str_contains() always returns true so ensure you validate that $needle isn’t blank if that’s not desired.
+• If $needle is an empty string, the function always returns true.
+Validate $needle if that is not desired.

 if (strpos($haystack, $needle) !== false) {